ALT-F4-LLC/kickstart.nix/README.md

 #### Python (application)

 Used for runnable Python apps setup with `setup.py` and includes wrapped console scripts that can be executed from CLI.
-To build re-useable Python packages, use the `python-pkg` template.
+To build re-useable Python packages, use `python-pkg` template.

 ```bash
 nix flake init -t github:ALT-F4-LLC/kickstart.nix#python-app